-Scotts Cabin Trail is a 3.1 mile moderately trafficked out and back trail located near Aguanga, CA that features a lake and is rated as moderate.
+Scotts Cabin Trail is a 3.1 mile moderately trafficked out and back trail located near Aguanga, California that features a lake and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 1.2 miles each way.
 Easy to moderate, with up and downhill slopes each way.
 Lots of wildlife, tree cover and birdlife.
 Bug spray a must.
 Trail narrow in areas.
 Poison oak present.
 Very beautiful trail.